Read below to learn about the education system in Rwanda and the experiences your sponsored student may have during

 Language of Instruction

 Secondary school in Rwanda is broken into two levels.
 Ordinary Level (O-Level) includes classes Senior 1-Senior 3, and Advanced Level (A-Level) includes classes Senior 4-Senior 6.
-O-Level is roughly equivalent to middle school, and A-Level is similar to high school.
+O-Level is equivalent to middle school in the U.S., and A-Level is equivalent to high school.
 Students take national exams at the end of Senior 3 and Senior 6.

 Based on national exam results, students may qualify for either a university or post-secondary vocational program.
 University programs in Rwanda typically four years depending on the school and degree; programs in the science disciplines (such as medicine, pharmacy and engineering) generally take longer to complete.
 Vocational programs typically last one and a half to two years and students graduate with a diploma or certificate in a specific field such as business management, construction, food production, or information and communication technology.

 The grading system in Rwanda is different than in the U.S. Students are assessed in each class and then given one grade percentage that averages their performance across all subjects.
 Average performance is indicated by a score of 50%, while good performance is indicated by scores above 60%.
 Students are also ranked in comparison to others within their cohort or class.
 They may elect to share their percent average or class rank in letters to their sponsors.